jadlr/documentation/dataformat/README.md

 The examples are all in yaml format.
 This is just a convience since we think it is easier to read and write than json.
 A suiteable client  on the other hand must to speak json to the server, so he needs to convert it.

 ## Where

 You two choices to specify your metadata of your code and services.

 - In one single ``pivio.yaml`` file of the root of the source code
 - In a directory called ``pivio`` in the root of the source code

 The content is structured in both cases the same.
 In the single file case you need to have section as keys like ``general``, ``network`` and ``software_dependencies``.
-In the case of a ``pivio`` directory these keys are the file names of the more specialized yaml files.
-So for each section in the one file you would have corresponding files in the multiple file case.
+In the latter case you can split the content in multiple files in the subdirectory `pivio`.
+If you have both ``pivio.yaml`` and ``pivio`` directory the client should exit with an error message.

 So what's the different use cases for both styles?
 In your own source code you will usually use the directory based approach, since the config file can be very long, especially when you leave all the (useful) comments in.
 So we split it into much smaller section, so it all should fit on one page in your editor.
 So why use the single file approach at all?
 For modelling certain aspect of the services you need, like 3rd party services you access, it is very tideous to split the little information you have/need into multiple files.
 This is usually the case for a single file configuration.
+Since it is easy to start with a single file most projects will start with that.
+After some growth, simply move the ``pivio.yaml`` in the ``pivio`` sub directory and begin adding data in other files.
+It is recommended to split them by sections.

 So a config directory version would look like this: